kiboschool/course-july-2023-onboarding/src/lessons/starting-class/woolf.md

 ## The Woolf Platform
 The Woolf platform will serve as your official academic record at Kibo.
 You will upload copies of your assignment to the platform.
 The platform will also enable you to access your final grades, transcripts, and degree certificates.

-In the assignment for this unit, you will join the Woolf platform, by following steps below:

-- You will receive an invitation to join:  kibo.woolf.university
-- You will need to join Woolf, and verify your identity and schooling
-  - Upload and verify your official ID
+### Sign up for Woolf

+**💡 Before you begin:**

+- Get a copy of your government issued identification with a photo.
+You will need to upload a clear copy where all details including your photo are visible.
+Acceptable documents are below
+  - Ghana: Driver License, National ID, Passport
+  - Kenya: National ID, Passport
+  - Nigeria: Driver License, National ID, Passport, Voter ID
+- Get  documentation for the highest level of education you have completed
+  - School leaving certificate, e.g., KCSE certificate or WASSCE certificate
-  - Upload proof of secondary school completion
+  - Secondary school or university transcripts

-More details will be provided in the [assignment](lessons/starting-class/assignment.md)
+>  📺 Review the slides below for the Woolf signup process

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSuHfV0rubQQ_NhlrMaRG8BL13lsfAxl2tRI4aq2B1OowE-AK-juImhIf0NocNWTcjLiad1QYP5g2Da/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>